JoshOrndorff/recipes/text/3-entrees/off-chain-workers.md

 ### Setup

-For unsigned transactions, we have the equivalent setup in the pallet configrable trait.
+For unsigned transactions, we have the equivalent setup in the pallet configuration trait.
 In the first step, we add back the `SubmitUnsignedTransaction` associated type.

 src: [`pallets/offchain-demo/src/lib.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/offchain-demo/src/lib.rs)